-I served as the director of food and beverage at the Harbor Hotel in Watkins Glen, NY for the last five and a half years www.watkinsglenharborhotel.com.
-I am currently semi-retired, but still very active in the culinary world.
+I served as the director of food and beverage at the Harbor Hotel in Watkins Glen, NY for the last five and a half years.
+I am currently semi-retired, but still very active in the culinary world and you can find me at The Diner in Horseheads, NY www.thedinerinhorseheads.com.
 I was previously the executive chef for two years at Castel Griesh, and served in the same capacity for eight years at The LindenwaldHaus in Elmira prior to that.
 While in their employment I developed recipes and menus to meet the needs of all types of events: Weddings, rehearsal dinners, large parties, and off site catering.
 Additionally, I directed our corporate aviation catering activities.
 I have prepared food for many Hollywood stars and politicians, including Hillary Clinton, Angelina Jole , Robert Dinero, John Glen, and Bill Cosby.
 Additionally, my staff and I did all of Tommy Hilfiger?s catering when he would come to town to visit family.

 During the last ten years I have been working with NBC television as their food segment chef.
 I have done more than 600 shows, not including my Finger Lakes Kitchen show.
 So as you can see, I lead a busy life, but love every minute of it.
 One must have a passion for what they do!
 The one thing I always pass on to every young chef:You can't do it by yourself.
 It takes the efforts of an entire kitchen team to deliver the highest quality dining experience for the patron.